Nilotinib

 FAQs

-NILOTINIB contains Nilotinib, an anticancer drug.
+Nilotinib contains Nilotinib, an anticancer drug.
 In chronic myeloid leukemia (CML) patients, a change in genetic material (DNA) triggers a signal that tells the body to produce more abnormal white blood cells (cancerous cells).
 Nilotinib works by blocking this signal and thus stops the production of cancerous cells.

-You are not recommended to take antacids and NILOTINIB at the same time.
-You are advised to take antacids containing magnesium hydroxide, aluminium hydroxide, and simethicone about two hours before or two hours after taking NILOTINIB.
-However, please consult a doctor before taking other medicines with NILOTINIB.
+You are not recommended to take antacids and Nilotinib at the same time.
+You are advised to take antacids containing magnesium hydroxide, aluminium hydroxide, and simethicone about two hours before or two hours after taking Nilotinib.
+However, please consult a doctor before taking other medicines with Nilotinib.

-You are recommended to avoid grapefruit juice, grapefruit and any supplement containing grapefruit extract while taking NILOTINIB as it may increase the amount of Nilotinib in the body and cause serious side effects.
+You are recommended to avoid grapefruit juice, grapefruit and any supplement containing grapefruit extract while taking Nilotinib as it may increase the amount of Nilotinib in the body and cause serious side effects.